EL0629/TinardsBakedDelights/README.md

 # TinardsBakedDelights
-Ecommerce Website for Tinards Baked Delights using Wordpress and Elementor
+Ecommerce Website for Tinards Baked Delights using Quasar and Firebase